New Zealand status: Endemic

 Introduced wasps compete with kākā for the shimmering honeydew (excreted by scale insects) which forms on the barks of beech trees.
 Both the mistletoe and honeydew supply sugary food which is an important part of the bird’s diet, and may be essential for it to breed in some beech forests.

 Having evolved in the absence of mammalian predators, kākā have many characteristics that make them easy prey.
 Kākā nest deep in hollow trees, where there is no escape if they are cornered by predators such as stoats, rats and possums (which eat chicks and eggs).
 Young birds often leave the nest before they can fly, making them vulnerable to predators.
-Nesting females are the most vulnerable to stoat attacks, resulting in a disproportionate male/female sex ratio.
+Nesting females are the most vulnerable to stoat attacks, resulting in populations with severely skewed male/female sex ratios.

 National recovery project